aarg/tpm/content/TPM-interviews/_index.md

 I've done hundreds of TPM interviews, and it usually only takes the first few minutes to get a directional insight into how the rest of the interview would go.
-Be prepared for the “Tell Me About You” question, practice the short and long versions of the response.
-Be prepared to answer questions on what you said in the introductions.
+Be prepared for the “Tell Me About You” question; practice the short and long versions of the response.
+Be ready to answer questions on what you said in the introductions.
 Also, be prepared to respond to anything related to what is written in your résumé.